FelixOnline/v2/content/articles/2011-2-17-souffl-omelette.md

 subtitle: >
   Stephen Smith shares the easiest way to gourmet cooking with the Souffle Omelette
 date: "2011-02-17 19:46:49 +0000"

 # Attributes from Felix Online V1
 id: "825"
 old_path: /food/825/souffl-omelette
 aliases:
  - /food/825/souffl-omelette
+imported: true
+comments:
+ - But it looks so tasty with cheese Why cant we have cheeseStephen oh Stephen Your name is pure poetry alliteration at its best Your writing flows like swiftly flowing river Your recipes make me drool All in all you seem like a knowledgeable wise and allround grand guySo why oh why would you not want to add cheeseCheese
+ - Eggs  so so wrong Add cheese if you must but dont hold me to account when you take the first bite and wish youd used rosemary instead

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true